-This paper presents the costing exercise used for the AFSeN-A Strategic Plan (2019-2023), which is the operational plan of the agenda and has been designed in line with the Sustainable Development Goal 2.
-The goal of the AFSeN-A Strategic Plan is to improve the food security and nutrition situation of the Afghan people.
+This paper presents the costing exercise used for the Afghanistan Food Security and Nutrition Strategic Plan (2019-2023), which is the operational plan of the agenda and has been designed in line with the Sustainable Development Goal 2.
+The goal of the Afghanistan Food Security and Nutrition Strategic Plan is to improve the food security and nutrition situation of the Afghan people.
 The strategic objectives of the plan are the following:

-- 1. Ensure adequate economic and physical access to food, especially for vulnerable and food insecure population groups. - 2.
-Ensure food and nutrition supplies and services over time and in emergency situations. - 3.
-Improve the quality of nutritious diets, particularly amongst women, children and vulnerable groups. - 4.
-Increase access to nutrition-related quality healthcare services. - 5.
-Improve water, sanitation and hygiene as well as education for better nutrition. - 6.
-Improve rural infrastructure and strengthen nutritional value chains whilst protecting natural resources. - 7.
-Increase availability of nutrient-rich foods through domestic (local) food production. - 8.
-Increase nutritional and market value of foods (wheat, other main stables and animal products). - 9.
-Strengthen food security and nutrition governance.
+- 1. Ensure adequate economic and physical access to food, especially for vulnerable and food insecure population groups - 2.
+Ensure food and nutrition supplies and services over time and in emergency situations

+- 3. Improve quality of nutritious diets, particularly among women, children and vulnerable groups - 4.
+Increase access to nutrition related quality health care services - 5.
+Improve water, sanitation and hygiene as well as education for better nutrition - 6.
+Improve rural infrastructure and strengthen nutritional value chains while protecting natural resources - 7.
+Availability of nutrient-rich foods increased through domestic (local) food production - 8.
+Nutritional and market value of foods (wheat, other main stables and animal products) increased - 9.
+Strengthen food security and nutrition governance

-The National Strategic Plan document, AFSeN-A Part I, has already been prepared and approved in November 2018 with goals, strategic objectives, outcomes and action areas.
+The national strategic plan document, AFSeN A Part I, has already been prepared and approved with goals, strategic objectives, outcomes and action areas in November 2018.
 The strategic framework is linked to a detailed plan of activities and indicators.
-Activities under each action area as well as the monitoring and evaluation indicator matrix have been drafted and form the basis for the costing.
-The objective of the costing is to inform program managers of the resource requirements for improving food security and nutrition during the next five years as well as to be used for advocacy for resource mobilization.
+Activities under each action area as well as the M&E indicator matrix have been drafted and form the basis for the costing.
+The objective of the costing is to inform programme managers of the resource requirements for improving food security and nutrition during the next five years as well as be used for advocacy for resource mobilization.

-Costing of the activities in the Strategic Plan is an important exercise so that the Afghan government and its partners can understand better what resources are required to conduct the activities in the plan.
+Costing of the activities in the strategic plan is an important exercise so that the Afghan government and its partners can understand better what resources are required to conduct the activities in the plan.
 The costing is disaggregated by activity and year so that the government can plan to allocate the annual resource requirements to achieve the objectives and use it to mobilize funds.